 Dysplastic = abnormal development or growth

 When you have myelodysplastic syndrome, this means that your blood cells have an unusual shape and that they have abnormal growth

 Patient Care and Treatment

-The Adult Hematology/Oncology Clinic at the University of Michigan Comprehensive Cancer Center provides diagnosis and treatment to those whose bone marrow doesn't make enough healthy blood cells.
+The Adult Hematology/Oncology Clinic at the University of Michigan Rogel Cancer Center provides diagnosis and treatment to those whose bone marrow doesn't make enough healthy blood cells.
 Our clinic follows a team approach to care.
 Patients have their situation discussed not only by our hematologist oncologists, but also by radiologists, pathologists, radiation oncologists, bone marrow transplant experts, registered nurses and social workers.
 By having everyone involved, a personalized treatment plan is developed.

 Bone Marrow Transplant